 A lymphatic massage can be a valuable treatment option for anyone with lymphedema as a primary or secondary condition.
 Because pleural mesothelioma develops near lymph nodes and the cancer may actually spread to them, a patient’s flow of lymphatic fluid may be disrupted.
 If the lymph nodes are removed or partially damaged during surgery or radiation treatment, the flow of fluid will naturally be obstructed.

-A lymphatic massage is a gentle massage intended to stimulate the lymph nodes, improve metabolism and boost the immune system.
-It is also used to reduce swelling from excess lymph fluid, which can happen after certain surgeries.
+A lymphatic massage is a gentle massage intended to stimulate the flow of lymphatic fluid, improve metabolism and boost the immune system.
+It can effectively reduce swelling from excess lymph fluid, which can happen after certain surgeries.
 If lymphatic fluid slows down or becomes blocked, people can feel tired and be susceptible to sickness.
 The goal of the lymphatic massage is to promote circulation of lymphatic fluid by releasing the buildup.
 By having lymph node blockages cleared, a patient generally feels stronger and healthier.

 All lymphatic massages should be performed by a specialized therapist.
 A massage includes gentle movements towards the direction of the lymph nodes and proper technique is very important.
 Circular motions with the fingertips are typically used during the massage.
 If the massage is for a specific area, it can take less than an hour to complete.